Athos Menaboni Collection of D. Russell Clayton

 Athos Rodolfo Giorgio Alessandro Menaboni was a prolific Italian-born Georgia artist known for his masterful illustrations of birds.
 For a more detailed biographical note, please see the Athos Menaboni Collection of Cason Callaway/Callaway Gardens at the Troup County Archives.

 Don Russell Clayton (1959- ), a retired educator from Marietta, Georgia, was a personal friend of Sara and Athos Menaboni.
 Clayton became acquainted with the Menabonis because of his interest in the history of The Coca-Cola Company, and the company’s long time leader, Robert W. Woodruff.
 Menaboni was Mr. Woodruff’s favorite artist.
 Clayton met Sara and Athos in 1985, and he soon began collecting all things associated with Menaboni.

 In 2007 Clayton donated an extensive collection of materials related to Athos Menaboni to Kennesaw State University, in Kennesaw, Georgia.
 The original works, along with prints and lithographs, form the basis of the Athos Menaboni Art Collection at KSU, and other donors have contributed to the collection as well.
 The Robert W. Woodruff Foundation sponsored the Don Russell Clayton Gallery in the Zuckerman Museum of Art, on the campus at KSU, to honor the life and works of Athos Menaboni.
 The archive collection related to Athos Menaboni at KSU was transferred to the Troup County Archives in 2013.

 Clayton is grateful to the following people who contributed materials to this collection: Sara and Athos Menaboni, Antonian Aeck, Margaret Almond, Daniel Byrd, Frank Cole, Ann Hailey Epps, David Freedman, Emily Bourne Grigsby, Judith Hardin, Len Bean Horne, Joseph W. Jones, Tina Menaboni, John Ridley, Barbara Cable Taylor, June Boykin Tindall, Betsy Arnold Tipper, Linda Hoge Wilkin, Suzanne Ivie Willis, and others.

 In addition to this collection, the Archives also houses the Athos Menaboni Collection of Cason Callaway/Callaway Gardens.
 These two collections contain the most comprehensive assemblage of books, correspondence, photographs, and other ephemera and reference materials related to Athos Menaboni.
-The archives also contain the related Robert W. Woodruff Collection of D. Russell Clayton.
+The Archives also has the related Robert W. Woodruff Collection of D. Russell Clayton.
 The University of Georgia and Emory University have Athos Menaboni archival collections.

 SCOPE AND CONTENT: